CERTIFIED FAMILY-FOCUSED INTERVENTION TRAINING PROGRAM

 The NAADAC Approved Education Provider emblem signifies that an organization has voluntarily opened its educational programs to examination by NAADAC and the National Certification Commission for Addiction Professionals (NCC AP) for content applicability to state and national certification standards.

-Are you ready to find out how you can become trained as a CFI?
+Are you ready to find out how you can become a trained CFI?

 Click the button to download our CFI training process for your review.